Titus I Mar Thoma

-Titus I Mar Thoma Metropolitan (Mar Thoma XV) (20 February 1843 – 20 October 1909) was known as Thithoos Mar Thoma Metropolitan (Thithoos is Aramaic and Malayalam) was the second Mar Thoma Metropolitan (1893–1909) after the Malankara Church split as the Orthodox and reformist factions.
+Titus I Mar Thoma XV (20 February 1843 – 20 October 1909), better known as Thithos Mar Thoma Metropolitan (Thithos being the Aramaic and form of the name Titus), was the second Mar Thoma Metropolitan (1893–1909) after the Malankara Church split as the Orthodox and reformist factions.

 The small state of Kerala is on the southwestern coast of India.
 In the 1st century, Thomas the Apostle arrived there to preach the gospel to the Jewish community.
 Some local residents became followers of Jesus of Nazareth; they were known as Nasrani people and their church as the Malankara Church.
 They followed a unique Hebrew-Syriac Christian tradition which included several Jewish elements and Indian customs.

-After the split in Malankara Syrian Church Thithoos Mar Thoma was the Metropolitan of the Reformed Fraction, which later chose the name Marthoma Syrian Church of Malabar, now popularly known as the Mar Thoma Church.
+After the split in Malankara Syrian Church Thithoos Mar Thoma was the Metropolitan of the Reformed Fraction, which later chose the name Marthoma Syrian Church of Malabar, now popularly known as the Malankara Mar Thoma Syrian Church.
 This church remained completely independent.

 Early days

 Palakunnathu Family

 In the 17th century, a member of the Panamkuzhy family (a branch of the Pakalomattam family), came and settled in Kozhencherry on the banks of river Pampa.
 Later they moved to Maramon, and lived at Chackkalyil, on the other side of the river.
 The second son in that family, Mathen moved to a nearby house at Palakunnathu.
 He had six sons and a daughter.
 The daughter was married to Mallapally Pavoothikunnel family and the first four sons moved to Themoottil, Neduvelil (Kozhenchery), Periyilel, and Punamadom (Othera).
 The fifth son was a hermit priest (sanyasi achen).
 As was the custom, the youngest son Mathew lived at Palakunnathu family house, which still exists.
 Abraham Malpan, leader of reformation in Malankara church, was the second son of Mathew.
 Thomas Mar Athanasius Metropolitan and Titus I Mar Thoma Metropolitan (Mar Thoma Metropolitan I) were the sons of Abraham Malpan.

-A number of other Marthoma Church leaders were also born in this family.
+A number of other Malankara Marthoma Syrian Church leaders were also born in this family.
 Mathews Mar Athanasius Metropolitan and Titus II Mar Thoma Metropolitan (Mar Thoma Metropolitan XV) were from this family.
 Joseph Mar Thoma Metropolitan (Mar Thoma Metropolitan XXI), was head of the Marthoma Church as of 2007-2020, is also from this family.